 Teachers undertake detailed risk assessments prior to all off-site activities.

-Visits can vary, from visits within Christchurch, to Streetwise, Activity Farms and Cranborne Ancient Technology Centre.
+Visits can vary, from visits within Christchurch, to Streetwise, Activity Farms and Cranborne Ancient Technology Centre (photos below).

 All sites provide children with safe, yet memorable experiences with their school peers.
 Residential visits are a great way of building self confidence and increasing independence, as well as allowing children to develop teamwork, skills and friendships.